counterfactual/monorepo/packages/specs/source/app-definition.md

 ### Turn Taking Function

 To identify who is uniquely allowed to progress from one state to the next, a turn taking function can be implemented which returns the specific address that is expected to have signed a particular state update.
-It accepts two arguments: the state of the application and the array of all signing keys that have been allocated to the application.
-Therefore, the function must return the key in the array of signing keys that it expects to sign an update.
+It accepts two arguments: the state of the application and the array of all participants that have been allocated to the application.
+Therefore, the function must return the key in the array of participants that it expects to sign an update.

 ```solidity
 function getTurnTaker(bytes memory, address[] memory) public pure returns (address);